Notice to Appear for Misdemeanor Charges

 Additional Resources

-Notice to Appear under Chapter 901 – Visit the website of the Florida Legislature, Online Sunshine, to find the statutory language in Chapter 901 for arrests.
+Notice to Appear under Chapter 901 – Visit the Florida Legislature’s Online Sunshine website to find the statutory language for arrests in Chapter 901.
 Under Section 901.28, the issuance of a notice to appear shall not be construed to affect a law enforcement officer’s authority to conduct an otherwise lawful search.